Pro5765/Online-HTML-Editor/README.md

 ## Demo
 [Live Demo](https://pro5765.github.io/Online-HTML-Editor/)

-Contributing
+## Contributing
 Contributions are welcome! feel free to open an issue or submit a pull request if you have any suggestions or improvements.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the ##LICENSE[Live Demo](https://github.com/Pro5765/Online-HTML-Editor/tree/main?tab=MIT-1-ov-file#) file for more details.

 ## Acknowledgments
 1. CodeMirror, which provides a powerful text editor interface.